adriapr/lab-guide/chapter-tips-coding.md

 3) Check out some of these other resources if you need more help:

-* Git for Windows: https://gitforwindows.org/ During the installation, make sure to check the boxes ìAdd Git GUI hereî and ìAdd Git Bash hereî
+* Git for Windows: https://gitforwindows.org/ During the installation, make sure to check the boxes ‚ÄúAdd Git GUI here‚Äù and ‚ÄúAdd Git Bash here‚Äù
 * Tutorial: https://nathanj.github.io/gitguide/tour.html
 * Another tutorial: https://code.tutsplus.com/tutorials/git-on-windows-for-newbs--net-25847
 * Interactive website: https://try.github.io/